Laptop59/score-on-the-go/README.md

 To learn more about the keybinds in this program, press `F1` once to open a list of actions with the keyboard.

-No binary releases will be provided to you as of now;
-you must be able to compile this app along with the SDL3 libraries to start using the app.
-This app currently uses a bleeding-edge version of `sdl3_mixer` not actually released yet from GitHub.

 Be aware that bugs and glitches may exist in this application but the editor is in a mostly-usable state.

 # Compiling the project